Kamalabot/json_data_repo/README.md

 ## Datasets in JSON Format
-Json_data_repo is collection of datasets available in the wild, but in JSON format.
+Json_data_repo is collection ofs available in the wild, but in JSON format.
 When I started searching for reliable API points for the data I wanted, they were not available.
-The datasets are distributed in CSV format, since that is easily viewable by everyone.
+Thes are distributed in CSV format, since that is easily viewable by everyone.
 Except csv formats are not native to Web, and the browsers don't speak CSV.

 After a lot of research, learning and looking around the easiest solution to create a